microsoft/CNTK/bindings/python/doc/gettingstarted.rst

 In the above example we are first setting up two input variables with shape ``(1, 2)``.
 We then setup a ``squared_error`` node with those two variables as inputs.
 Within the ``eval()`` method we can setup the input-mapping of the data for those two variables.
 In this case we pass in two numpy arrays.
-..
-I think this is confusing (four brackets in the first example?).
-Two brackets work the same as four.
-..
-These have to be specified as minibatches.
-Let's take e.g. the data for `x`: ``[[2., 1.]]`` describes the 1x2 matrix as one element in a sequence.
-Then we need a `[ ]` pair for the sequence, and another one for the batch.
 The squared error is then of course ``(2-4)**2 + (1-6)**2 = 29``.

 As the graph nodes implement the NumPy array interface, you can easily access